GiuMangiaracina/Thesis/README.md

 click on 'start.sh' .

 This command starts the system, and executes in parallel the computations, showing them on three different terminal windows.
-The selected QoS requirements of each applications are the following:

-- Spark 1: Response time ≤ 35 s AND Availability ≥ 95%;
-- Spark 2: Throughput ≥ 30000 n/s AND Availability ≥ 80%;
-- Spark 3: Data Consistency ≥ 0.7 OR Network Latency ≤ 1300 ms

-However, it is possible to modify the threesholds associated to these metrics, by changing the values of min/max associated to the metrics in the 'metrics.py' file, located inside each of the spark folders.

 During the execution, the events happened in the environment, namely the actions performed by the single decision systems and associated information, are posted and stored in the form of entry in the table 'events', visible through the phpMyAdmin application.